CoffeeBeforeArch/pytest_guide/src/fixtures/basic_fixtures.md

 ```

-So far, we've been hard-coding the input to our `square` function as `num = 5`.
-Instead, we can write a fixture that will provide an input, and effectively separate our test setup from the test body:
+In most of our examples, we've been hard-coding the input to our `square` function as `num = 5`.
+Instead, we can write a fixture that will provide `num` for us.
+This helps us separate our test setup code from the test body:

 ```python
 @pytest.fixture